Aphilay/task-manager-mern/README.md

 This web application is a shopping list built on the MERN stack.
-It uses Redux for state management and react strap for components.
+It uses Redux for state management and react strap for boostrap components.